DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Methods

 \subsection{Motivation}

 As previously discussed, in the pansharpening field, images captured by remote sensing satellites possess a distinct characteristic: the majority of regions are feature-redundant and homogeneous.
 In contrast, a minority of areas are feature-heterogeneous and complex.
 Traditional convolution, which applies a single convolutional mode across the entire image, cannot optimally process these input features.
 Existing adaptive convolution paradigms also suffer from design flaws.
-To leverage information from both feature-redundant and feature-complex regions, rationally allocate computational resources, and process different areas with different convolutional modes, we designed a new adaptive convolution, \textbf{Bi$^{2}$MAC}.
+To leverage information from both feature-redundant and feature-complex regions, rationally allocate computational resources, and process different areas with different convolutional modes, we designed a new adaptive convolution, \textbf{DMAConv}.
 It first generates a learnable spatial-channel soft mask and a spatial hard mask based on the contextual information of each pixel location, which are used to modulate the adaptive convolution layer's attention to different spaces and channels, and to guide different regions into different processing branches.
 For feature-redundant areas, we acquire the region's global information and use it to generate a global adaptive kernel.
 For feature-complex areas, we leverage the contextual information of each location to generate a pixel-wise adaptive kernel.
-This asymmetric, dual-path architecture achieves our core objective of differentiated and isolated processing.
-In the following section, we will elaborate on the detailed implementation of the module of Bi$^{2}$MAC (\cref{fig:overall_framework}).
+The proposed \textbf{asymmetric} dual-branch architecture addresses the inherent limitations of existing adaptive convolution frameworks and Mixture-of-Experts (MoE)-based approaches, such as CondConv\cite{Yang2019CondConvCP}, by providing a more effective and computationally efficient design tailored to the unique characteristics of remote sensing imagery.
+In the following section, we will elaborate on the detailed implementation of the module of DMAConv (\cref{fig:overall_framework}).